Brewers vs. Rockies Player Props Betting Odds

 Tellez Stats

-- Tellez has 21 hits with two doubles, eight home runs, 13 walks and 20 RBI.
+- Tellez has 23 hits with four doubles, eight home runs and 13 walks.
+He has driven in 21 runs.

-- Tellez has picked up at least one hit in four games in a row.
-During his last five outings he is hitting .313 with a double, a home run, a walk and three RBI.
+- Tellez will look for his sixth straight game with a hit in this contest.
+In his last five games he is hitting .368 with three doubles, a home run, a walk and four RBI.

 Tellez Recent Games